Available with Location Referencing license.

 Pipeline Referencing includes a suite of geoprocessing tools that support LRS data loading, processing, and transformations.
 These geoprocessing tools operate primarily against event feature classes.

 LRS web services

 Pipeline Referencing extends the ArcGIS Server map service to provide linear referencing capability to your data as REST services.
 These capabilities include the following:

 - Detecting gaps, overlaps, and invalid measures on events

 For more information about services and developing for services, refer to the following:

 Pipeline Referencing provides quality control (QC) checks for event data and the ArcGIS Event Editor web app.
 This allows your organization to continuously improve data quality and refine its pipeline data assets.
-In addition to these QC tools, you can also use ArcGIS Data Reviewer Desktop, which is an extension that checks for and manages data errors.
+In addition to these QC tools, you can also use ArcGIS Data Reviewer, which is an extension that checks for and manages data errors.
 Location Referencing Desktop includes Data Reviewer.